-Buying a new home can be exciting, but also stressful and complicated.
-It’s easy to get caught up in the details of finding what you want, where you want it, for the price you want to pay.
-If you aren’t careful though, you might overlook other important components of the home-buying process, including your mortgage terms, insurance costs, and taxes.
+When you purchased your home, you probably had a thousand things on your mind.
+It’s easy to get caught up in the details of finding the home you want, where you want it, for the price you want to pay.
+It’s possible that you overlooked other important components of the home-buying process that are now affecting your monthly mortgage payments, including your mortgage terms, insurance costs, and taxes.

 1. Refinancing Your Current Home Loan

-If your credit score has improved since you got your original mortgage—or if you just didn’t shop around for good terms the first time—a mortgage refinance could be your chance for a do-over.
+If your income has improved or you have strengthened your credit score since you got your original mortgage — or if you just didn’t secure great loan terms the first time—a mortgage refinance could be your chance for a do-over.
+This is especially worth considering if you obtained your mortgage prior to 2000, although even more recent mortgages could be candidates for a refi.

 Securing a lower interest rate can make your monthly payments go down.
 (Even a small difference in rate can result in significant interest savings over the life of the loan.)
-Getting a shorter loan term will likely make your payments go up, but you’ll pay off the loan much sooner.
-Managing to do both could save thousands of dollars.
+Getting a shorter loan term will likely make your payments go up, but if your income can accommodate the expense, you’ll pay off the loan much sooner.
+A lower rate and a shorter term would deliver even better benefits.

 If that sounds like a goal worth aiming for, here are some steps you could take:

-• Knowing what you owe.
-Before you start looking at refinancing loans, check on the balance of your current loan, the monthly payment, and the interest rate.
+• Know what you owe.
+Before you start looking at refinancing loans, examine the balance of your current loan, the monthly payment, and the interest rate.

-• Shopping for the best lender, rates, and terms.
-Remember, even a half-percent difference in the interest rate can make a big difference if you plan to stay in your home.
-With SoFi, you can see your rate in minutes without hurting your credit rating.
-(And keeping fees and other costs in mind as you’re doing your research may help.)
+• Shop for the best lender, rates, and terms.
+Remember, even a half-percent difference in the interest rate can make a big difference.
+(And keep fees and other costs in mind as you’re doing your research may help.)

-• Clearly understanding the consequences.
+• Clearly understand the consequences.
 Getting a lower mortgage payment isn’t always a money-saver.
 For example, stretching out the loan term can lighten your monthly financial burden, but you could end up paying substantially more in interest over the life of the loan.
-And though borrowers often choose to roll closing costs into their loan—either because they can’t afford them or don’t want to pay them upfront—doing so means you’ll pay interest on that added amount, diminishing your overall savings.
+And though borrowers often choose to roll closing costs into their loan — either because they can’t afford them or don’t want to pay them upfront — doing so means you’ll pay interest on that added amount, diminishing your overall savings.

 If you couldn’t put 20% down when you purchased your home (and many first-time homebuyers can’t), you probably were required to buy private mortgage insurance.